loodwigx/ltgc-demo/README.md

 ## Usage
 The address book can be used in a variety of ways:

-### Load an address book from CSV file
-TODO probably won't do this, looking into server state & local storage

-TODO validate on input

-TODO overwrite

-TODO merge

-### Save the address book to a CSV file
-TODO probably won't do this, looking into server state & local storage

-TODO write to fs via browser

 ### View all addresses
 By Default, when you open the web application all addresses in your address book will be shown.
 If you don't have any yet, none will be shown.